Problems and Solutions

 The kitchen went through many changes during its design, and several more even as I started the framing.
 In my final draft for the architect, a "skinny" refrigerator stood side-by-side with a small wall oven at right angles to the countertop (below left).
 But when it came time to start building it in June, I found that it was actually unbuildable as drawn owing to small changes I'd made in the foundation dimensions.
 It was just as well, as I never liked the fact that the side of the refrigerator would be left exposed, and the refrigerator itself wasn't a preferred model.

-After downloading the dimensions of several "normal" refrigerators and wall ovens, I found that everything fit perfectly if I placed the oven at a 45-degree angle between the refrigerator and the countertop (above right).
-Since this angle reflected a design element prevalent throughout the house, it became an ideal solution in every respect; plus, the side of the refrigerator is now enclosed and, as a bonus, the pantry shape is more practical.
+After downloading the dimensions of several "normal" refrigerators and wall ovens, I found that everything fit perfectly if I placed the oven at a 45-degree angle between the refrigerator and the countertop (above right)—in fact, it was downright spooky how everything fit so perfectly.
+The fact that the wall oven angle reflected a design element prevalent throughout the house made it an ideal solution in every respect; plus, the side of the refrigerator is now enclosed and, as a bonus, the pantry shape is more practical.

 Yes, it seems like there's a lot of wasted space around the oven.
-But I did try all sorts of configurations to use the space more efficiently, and while I could reduce the amount of "wasted" space, I couldn't improve the practicality of this design.
-Anyway, I'm not a packrat, so I don't need to make use of every square inch of the house.
-In fact, I've got about three times as much kitchen cabinet space as I actually need, without adding any cabinets over the refrigerator or over and under the oven.
+I did try all sorts of configurations to use the space more efficiently, and while I could reduce the amount of unutilized space, I couldn't improve the practicality of this design.
+Anyway, I'm not a packrat, so I don't need to make use of every cubic inch of space in the house.
+In fact, I've got about three times as much kitchen cabinet space as I actually need, even without cabinets over the refrigerator or over and under the oven, as might be done ordinarily.
 I think leaving these spaces as clean walls will make the kitchen less cluttered-looking.